I want to get involved, how do I figure out which challenge to register with?

 Is there a registration deadline?

-Community Shifting Gears officially kicks off on May 1, 2017.
+Shifting Gears officially kicks off on May 1, 2018.
 We recommend registering before May 1st and tracking your trips daily or weekly to be eligible for incentives and weekly prizes.
-Community Shifting Gears does not have a cutoff date and participants are able to register up until May 31st.
+Registration for Shifting Gears does not have a cutoff date and participants are able to register up until May 31st.

 If I have participated last year do I need to register again?

-Sort of, if you participated in 2016 your online account will still be active, but you still have to register that you have signed on for 2017.
-If you registered off-line in the past as part of your workplace and would like to use our online trip tracker this year, you would have to create an account.
+Sort of, if you participated in past years your online account will still be active, but you still have to register that you have signed on for this year’s challenge.
+If you registered off-line using the paper tracking forms in the past and would like to use our online trip tracker this year, you would have to create an account.

-How does Community Shifting Gears benefit me and my community?
+How does Shifting Gears benefit me and my community?

 - reduce traffic congestion in Peterborough